1. PURPOSE OF THIS POLICY

 HSM only collects, holds and handles information about MEMBERS that is necessary for it to:

-a. review written exchanges between a MEMBER and a HEALTH COACH (COACHING MESSAGES) for the following purposes:
+i. review written exchanges between a MEMBER and a MODERATOR or CARE NAVIGATOR for the following purposes:

-b. to review a MEMBER’s complaint about a particular issue/instance that they reported about a Coach;
+A) to review a MEMBER’s complaint about a particular issue/instance that they reported about a MODERATOR or CARE NAVIGATOR;

-c. for MEMBER safety concerns or complaints of unethical coaching;
+B) for MEMBER safety concerns or complaints of unethical communications;

-e. to transition a MEMBER to a new Coach;
+D) to transition a MEMBER to a new CARE NAVIGATOR;

-g. to use “Meta Data” and other search terms to scan de-identified MEMBER COACHING MESSAGES to search for trends and patterns that may affect HSM’S quality of service, DAYBREAK or the practices of HSM’S HEALTH COACHES and to contribute to research in relation to alcohol use and online social connection platforms.
+F) to use “Meta Data” and other search terms to scan de-identified MEMBER CARE NAVIGATION AND MODERATOR MESSAGES to search for trends and patterns that may affect HSM’S quality of service, DAYBREAK or the practices of HSM’S MODERATORS OR CARE NAVIGATORSand to contribute to research in relation to alcohol use and online social connection platforms.

 HSM may from time to time distribute surveys through DAYBREAK or to MEMBERS’ email addresses seeking feedback to improve MEMBERS’ experience of DAYBREAK or for marketing purposes to promote DAYBREAK.
 In addition, HSM may engage in health research and seek the participation of MEMBERS.

-MEMBERS invited to being involved in such marketing and/or research can provide consent (opt in) or deny consent (opt out) at the time such invitations to arise.
+MEMBERS invited to be involved in such marketing and/or research can provide consent (opt in) or deny consent (opt out) at the time such invitations occur.
 Opting out of marketing or research will not impact on MEMBERS ability to continue to participate in use of DAYBREAK.

 For any enquiries about marketing, please contact firstname.lastname@example.org.